Desert Fruits Rock!

 - Spectacular: outstanding, dramatic, thrilling.

 It’s not just cacti fruits that repay a closer look after the flowering season is over and done with.
-Take white ratany, a scruffy little shrub that in spring produces some amazing red-purple flowers, which really are prettier than the follow-on fruits.
+Take white ratany, a scruffy little shrub that in spring produces some amazing red-purple flowers, which are prettier than the follow-on fruits.
 These fruits look rather like the head of a medieval mace, a heavy round weapon studded with iron spikes.
 But the spikes on white ratany fruits are not hard or spiky.
-Instead, they are flexible devices tipped with two tiny little hooks.
+Instead, they are flexible devices tipped with two, tiny little hooks.
 By coating the surface of the fruit, the hooked spikes create a Velcro-like surface that clings to whatever comes in contact with the fruit, such as a passing rabbit or the leg of a coyote.
-So this fruit does not “try” to attract a seed disperser but instead invests in structures that help it hitch a ride on an involuntary seed carrier.
+This fruit does not “try” to attract a seed disperser but instead invests in structures that help it hitch a ride on an involuntary seed carrier.

 About the author and photographer: John Alcock is a behavioral ecologist and an emeritus faculty member of the School of Life Sciences.
 He is also the author of more than a half dozen books including: When the Rains Come: A Naturalist's Year in the Sonoran Desert.